Contemporary Philosophical Perspectives on the Cosmological Constant: Constraining and Explaining

-Before further exploration of types (1) and (2), we pause to emphasize the importance of pursuing option (3).
+Before further exploration of types (1) and (2), we should emphasize two points.
+First, there are other motivations for, and ways to assess, modified theories of gravity aside from the cosmological considerations we focus on.
+A more comprehensive treatment would need to take into account other reasons for changing GR and evidential constraints from other domains.
+The second point regards the importance of pursuing option (3).
 Attempts to explain away new anomalies play a fundamental role in the everyday process of scientific work.
 Theories do not come with all of their consequences explicitly worked out, and much of the work of theoretical science is in using a patchwork of theories, idealizations, and approximation methods to create a model of some phenomenon adequate to the purposes of enhancing quantitative and qualitative understanding.
 Given the era of increased precision in cosmological observations, extra care should be taken to ensure that idealizations, approximations, and assumptions that were fruitful or innocuous in some domains do not cause issues in new domains.
 We will discuss some of the ways in which classes of assumptions in cosmology can and should be tested in Section~\ref{Assumptions}.
 In the case where the assumptions turn out to be innocuous, we gain important insight into the domains of validity of our models and justification for continuing to trust them.
 In cases where they introduce unrealistic artifacts to our predictions, we can eliminate them and better understand the implications of our best theories.